Joshua ben Levi: Etymology

 It is uncertain whether the name "ben Levi" meant the son of Levi, whom some identify with Levi ben Sisi, or a descendant of the tribe of Levi.

 Biography

 Rabbi Joshua ben Levi studied under Bar Kappara, whom he often quoted.
-But Joshua considered his greatest indebtedness to Rabbi Judah ben Pedaiah, from whom he learned a great number of legal rulings.
+But Joshua considered his greatest indebtedness to Rabbi Judah ben Pedaiah, from whom he learned many legal rulings.
 Another of his teachers was Pinchas ben Yair, whose piety and sincerity must have exerted a powerful influence upon the character of Joshua.
 Joshua himself had a gentle disposition.
 He was known for his modesty and piety, and whenever he instituted public fasting and prayer, it was said that his appeals were answered.